 We cannot overlook the importance of family therapy when addressing addiction.
 It’s often family and concerned loved ones who recognize the abuse and get their loved one into holistic outpatient addiction treatment.
 By continuing to include the family in the healing process, it’s easier to maintain long-term recovery.

 Twelve-step programs are integral to the recovery framework.
 They provide structure and support to people in recovery long after they complete outpatient rehab.
 Twelve-step groups are unique because they are organized and led by members in the group – not a psychotherapist.
 As you grow in your recovery, you can eventually become a sponsor and lead the way for someone else.

 Ativan is an addictive drug that can cause problems for some individuals, particularly those with a personal or family history of addiction.
 If you are concerned about an Ativan addiction in yourself or a loved one, please contact Continuum Recovery Center today.
+Also, if you are interested in learning more about how addictive Ativan is, contact us here as well.
 We can give you the tools and skills you need to maintain lifelong sobriety.